India - Asia

 The practical budget pressure usually comes from three places: lodging around INR 6500-13000 mid-range in ghat-adjacent or practical-access districts, meals around INR 150-500 for simple lunch, INR 800-2200 for a stronger dinner, and INR 3500+ once river-view hotels, guided experiences, and extra transfers pile on, and whether you keep stacking paid stops into the same day.

-Transport is rarely the biggest problem if you already know the rough logic: Transport stays simple if the hotel is chosen well; bad location costs more energy than money.
+Transport is rarely the biggest problem once you know the rough picture: Transport stays simple if the hotel is chosen well; bad location costs more energy than money.

 Evenings in Varanasi are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.